 We were only there for a little less than two hours because we went in the evening before having had dinner, but I’d love to go back and spend some more time there next time I’m in LA.

-Address: Attention!
-The official address is 1200 Getty Center Drive, but if you’re using GPS to get there, you have to enter 1200 North Sepulveda Boulevard, Los Angeles, CA 90049
+The Getty Center address: Attention!
+The official Getty museum address is 1200 Getty Center Drive, but if you’re using GPS to get there, you have to enter 1200 North Sepulveda Boulevard, Los Angeles, CA 90049 or the junction of N Sepulveda Blvd & Getty Center Dr

 - Closed Mondays, January 1, Thanksgiving and December 25

-Good to know: You only have to buy one parking ticket if you want to visit the Getty Center and the Getty Villa on the same day.
+Good to know: You only have to buy one parking ticket if you want to visit the Getty Center and the Getty Villa in Malibu on the same day.
+Careful: this doesn’t work on Mondays and Tuesdays.

 If you’re looking for an apartment rather than a hotel, I recommend checking airbnb.
 Sign up through my link and get a discount on your first stay!